The Harry & Mary Foundation

 Overview

 The Harry & Mary Foundation was established by the late Harry and Mary Clough, who lived and worked in Bradford all their lives and were well known in the city's business community.
-Registered in 2012, the Foundation has become a significant supporter of local charities in the Bradford district and wider West Yorkshire area.
-With total income of £1,108,015 in the 2023-2024 financial year (including £829,306 in donations and legacies, and £278,709 in investments), the Foundation distributed over £619,000 in charitable activities.
-Since making its first grants in 2013, the Foundation has distributed more than £1.3 million to over 30 local charities.
-The Foundation focuses on addressing the needs of Bradford's large youthful population and ongoing health issues, building long-term relationships with beneficiary organizations rather than making one-off grants.
+The Foundation has become a significant supporter of local charities in the Bradford district and wider West Yorkshire area, having distributed more than £3.5 million to a wide variety of charitable organisations.
+In the 2024-2025 financial year, the Foundation distributed £582,890 through 38 grants to 36 organisations.
+The Foundation focuses on addressing the needs of Bradford's large youthful population and ongoing health issues, building long-term relationships with beneficiary organisations rather than making one-off grants.

 Funding Priorities